annacasey97/Annacasey97.github.io/_posts/2025-01-13-CV-maxxing.md

 # Part 2: Focussing your efforts

 I think it's worth keeping this article general and doing a series of posts about specific aspects of the portfolio scoring.
 Having said this there are some general pointers to keep in mind.
-These mainly focus around saving time.

 ## You do not have time to maximise scoring across all domains, unless you've started in childhood/infancy

+The absolute key point here is that *your time is limited*.

 If you are reading this as a final year student or FY doctor, you do not have time to get from 0 to top points across all domains.
 With this in mind, make sure anything you do on top of your day job is getting you more points.